MaYingHu/MaYingHu.github.io/README.md

       ++phase;
     }

-    /* set message_ended flag to 1 and reset phase, smbol_index and character_index to 0 */
+    /* set message_ended flag to 1 and reset phase,
+    symbol_index and character_index to 0 */
     else {
       message_ended = 1;
       phase = 0;